PriklyParthiki/Mars-Rover/README.md

 # Mini Mars Rover

 ## Introduction
-Hello everyone!
-I hope you guys are having a wonderful day!
+HI GUYSS!
+HOW ARE YALL DOING?

 This project is about a 3D Miniature Mars Rover made on Onshape which took about 24 hours to make.
 I got this idea because I was like, *"Stardance is about space, so I’ll just make a rover!"*

 ---

 ## What Is It?
 It is a Mars rover, made to be small and basically a mini version of a rover.
 Why is it mini?
 This is because regular-sized rovers are about 10 feet long; this rover is about 3 feet.
-Big rovers cost lots of money, effort, and time because they are huge and cannot be mass-produced, not to mention the amount of effort required to make sure this 10-foot gargantuan lands properly.
+Big rovers cost lots of money, effort, and time because they are huge and cannot be mass-produced, and also they use a lot of effort required to make sure this 10-foot gargantuan lands properly.

 The rover I produced can be mass-produced, allowing a lot of them to be sent to Mars in one ship compared to big rovers.
 Even though it is small, it still has all the necessary components that a rover should have.
 This rover will primarily be made out of metals so it weighs more and has a more stable center.
 Keep in mind, Mars has roughly a third of Earth’s gravity, so it needs to be heavy.